 But there are many variables that impact the dynamic pricing patterns of plane tickets, including the destination and time of year.
-In some cases, you can book just a couple of weeks in advance (domestic trips in the fall), while in others, you're better off booking months ahead (such as a trip over a big travel holiday, when demand is high).
+In some cases, you can book just a couple of weeks in advance, while in others, you're better off booking months ahead (such as a trip over a big travel holiday, when demand is high).

-The bottom line is that scoring the best flight deals can be tricky.
-But we're here to help you start your research.
-Our first tip: Start tracking flight prices as early as possible, so you can keep an eye on price fluctuations.
+The bottom line is that scoring the best flight deals can be tricky — and the pandemic's impact on travel and the airline industry has added more than a few challenges.
+But we're here to help you find the best flights for your upcoming travel.
+Our first tip: Start tracking flight prices as early as possible so you can keep an eye on price fluctuations.
 Use Google Flights or Hopper to receive price change notifications about your tracked flights.

 When to Book Flights for Domestic Travel

-According to a 2019 survey by CheapAir.com, on average, the best day to purchase plane tickets for a domestic trip is 76 days prior to a flight.
-But if you break down the year, it turns out seasonality makes a big difference.
-CheapAir.com found that the cheapest flights were found 99 days prior to a summer trip, 94 days prior to a winter trip, 84 days prior to a spring trip, and 69 days prior to a fall trip.
+According to a 2021 survey by CheapAir.com, on average, the best time to purchase plane tickets for a domestic trip is 64 days before your departure date.
+Keep in mind that this is an average — it doesn't mean you should log on exactly 64 days before travel, but rather that you should scout flights around the 64-days-out mark.
+Seasonality also makes a big difference.
+CheapAir.com revealed that the cheapest flights were found 67 days prior to a summer trip, 94 days prior to a winter trip, 84 days prior to a spring trip, and 89 days prior to a fall trip.

-But these numbers are just averages, so you can expect some deviation for your individual flight.
-Therefore, it’s better to stick to the general trends when figuring out when to purchase plane tickets.
 For domestic trips, pricing is elevated when tickets are first released, about a year before the flight.
-Per CheapAir.com, those prices will slowly creep downward, all the way to their lowest point some time between 115 and 21 days (roughly four months to three weeks) before the flight, after which you'll likely see that last-minute spike in price.
+Per CheapAir.com, those prices will slowly creep downward, all the way to their lowest point sometime between 95 and 21 days (roughly three months to three weeks) before the flight, after which you'll likely see that last-minute spike in price.